Open World Entertainment: Scandal

 The male idol group members may also be charged, pending investigation, while the CEO could face charges of gang rape.

 Since Jang was taken in police custody on 13 April, boy band The Boss has cancelled the planned released date of their first Korean album, and together with label mate X-5 have stopped their activities and performances.

-In June 2013, Jang Suk Woo was sentenced to six years in prison after appealing to the Supreme Court of Korea.
+In June 2013, Jang Seok-Woo was sentenced to six years in prison after appealing to the Supreme Court of Korea.
 He was charged with drugging and sexually assaulting eleven female trainees, some of whom were minors at the time of the assault.